nickrw/TWGbot/README.md

    setup so interested parties can subscribe to notifications of new games starting.
 6. Start changing the rest of the entries to match your language/theme.
+7. If you aren't changing a partiular key, delete it!
+The bot will fall back to the default language for any key not present in your pack.

 More advanced
 -------------